-For 2005, CLAVE products accounted for approximately 40% of our revenue and 55% of our revenue including custom I.V. systems incorporating a CLAVE.
-For the first quarter of 2006, CLAVE products accounted for approximately 33% of our revenue and 46% of our revenue including custom I.V. systems.
+For the nine months ended September 30, 2006, CLAVE products accounted for approximately 34% of our revenue and 48% of our revenue including custom I.V. systems incorporating a CLAVE.
 We depend heavily on sales of CLAVE products, especially sales of CLAVE products to Hospira.
 Most of our CLAVE sales are in the United States, where we expect our growth in sales to moderate in the future as further penetration of markets available to our existing customers in the United States becomes increasingly difficult.
-Future significant sales increases for CLAVE products may depend on increases in sales of custom I.V. systems expansion in the international markets, which we are aggressively pursuing, or acquisition of new customers in the United States.
+Future significant sales increases for CLAVE products may depend on increases in sales of custom I.V. systems expansion in the international markets or acquisition of new customers in the United States.
 We cannot give any assurance that sales of CLAVE products will increase indefinitely or that we can sustain current profit margins on CLAVE products indefinitely.

-Management believes that the success of the CLAVE has motivated, and will continue to motivate, others to develop one piece needleless connectors.
+We believe that the success of the CLAVE has motivated, and will continue to motivate, others to develop one piece needleless connectors.
 In addition to products that emulate the characteristics of the CLAVE, it is possible that others could develop new product concepts and technologies that are functionally equivalent or superior to the CLAVE.
 If other manufacturers successfully develop and market effective products that are competitive with CLAVE products, CLAVE sales could decline as we lose market share, and/or we could encounter sustained price and profit margin erosion.